X-I-A/xia-tutorial-api-01-04/Readme.md

 * [Tutorial API 01](https://github.com/X-I-A/xia-tutorial-api-01)

-## Introduction

-In this tutorial, you will see a REST based solution for treating three main challenge of API call:
-1. No over fetching: You won't get more data than you need
-2. No under fetching: You could get data from several data model at one time
-3. Progressive loading: You could get the data part by part in asynchronous mode

 ## Start with example

 Please clone and deploy the example code (see [installation guide](tutorial/install.md) for instruction).

-Or just visiting the already deployed [online version](https://xia-tutorial-api-01-03-srspyyjtqa-ew.a.run.app/order)
+Or just visiting the already deployed [online version](https://xia-tutorial-api-01-04-srspyyjtqa-ew.a.run.app/order)

 Here is a 1-minute video to show the different solutions